Tales from Hotel Lux

 Vahe H. Apelian

 Fast forward.
 After much reluctance our son Daniel agreed to attend Camp Haiastan.
-But it did not take long for him to make friends he met as a camper and then as a counselor.
+But it did not take long for him to make friends.
 Among them was his friend Saro.
-Both were in their early to mid-teens.
-Naturally they did not drive.
-After their camping session was over it was I who drove our son Daniel to Saro’s parents house on many Saturdays and picked him the next day on Sunday afternoon.
-During one of such visits I saw the whole family there including Saro's maternal grandparents.
-I got carried away conversing with his grandfather as I had already met his parents.
-One thing led to another and to my surprise his grandfather produced a journal he had kept about their journey to the United States.
-Lo and behold I came across my father’s name mentioned in his journal as he recounted their long journey to the New World.
-Suddenly it dawned on me that the young girl I met had gotten married to an Armenian also from Bulgaria and had formed a nurturing and hospitable family who graciously hosted our son’s stay in their house in Queens, New York.
-Their son now had become one of our son’s best buddies.
+After their camping session was over, I who drove our son Daniel from NJ to Saro’s parents’ house in Queens on many Saturdays and picked him the next day on Sunday afternoon.
+During one of such visits, Saro's maternal grandparents happened to be there.
+I got carried away conversing with his grandfather.
+One thing led to another, and his grandfather produced a journal he kept and read passages to me of their stay in Beirut.
+Lo and behold, I came across my father’s name.
+Suddenly it dawned on me that the Bulgarian Armenian family with two daughters my age l met, was the hospitable family who graciously hosted our son.
+Our sons had become best buddies.
 It would not take much to surmise that I felt a strong kinship with the family and especially with Saro.

 Almost a quarter of century has passed since Saro’s visiting us in Cincinnati.
 Both remain good friends and visit each other.
 Through these years Saro embarked pursuing his dream of becoming a cinematographer.
 He just finished writing, directing and filming his first feature film “Respite”.
 Saro has photographed eight feature films, one feature documentary, and several web-series and countless short films.